Campus Safety Guide

 While most students make it through their college years without incident, some become victims of campus crime.
 Whether you or a friend experience a property crime or physical or sexual assault, knowing what to do in these instances can make it easier to get help.

-- If Possible, Get to a Safe Place: If possible, get to a well-lit, populated area to prevent further escalation.
+- Get to a Safe Place: If possible, get to a well-lit, populated area to prevent further escalation.
 Remain there until help arrives.

 - Call 911 and Follow Instructions: Call 911 immediately.
 The 911 dispatcher will talk you through a course of action until police or emergency personnel arrive.

-- Contact a Trusted Friend or Family Member: Call a supportive friend or family member that can come to your aid or provide a safe space for you.
+- Contact a Trusted Friend or Family Member: Call a supportive friend or family member who can come to your aid or provide a safe space for you.

 - Consult Legal Counsel: Call an attorney to discuss your legal options.

-- Seek a Civil Protection Order: These restraining orders can help discourage attackers from coming within a certain distance of you and may result in criminal charges if disregarded.
+- Seek a Civil Protection Order: Restraining orders can discourage attackers from coming within a certain distance of you and may result in criminal charges if disregarded.

 - Contact Your Bank: If a thief stole your bank account info or credit cards, call the bank and report it as soon as possible to prevent fraudulent use.